anjanpaul/Lamp-stack/README.md

 sudo apt install php libapache2-mod-php php-mysql

 ```
+php - Installs PHP
+libapache2-mod-php - Used by apache to handle PHP files
+php-mysql - PHP module that allows PHP to connect to MySQL

 Once the installation is finished, you can run the following command to confirm your PHP version: